Emergency Intercom Repairs Melbourne

 Fault Isolation by Section

-We disconnect each section of the system (door station, handsets, PSU) individually and test current draw — pinpointing which component is causing the excessive current draw.
+We disconnect each section of the system, including the door station, handsets and PSU, and test current draw to pinpoint which component is causing the excessive load.

 Repair or Replace Faulty Components